 Safeguarding: It's important to establish a safe learning environment with clear guidance ground rules.
 Children and young people should feel able to seek support if necessary and be provided with appropriate support and additional sign posting options.
 You may wish to work with your DSL.
-This topic may lead to some children sharing sensitive information and
+This topic may lead to some children sharing sensitive information and personal experiences which may trigger emotions.
+In each lesson they should be reminded they can talk to staff within the school.
+You can also share the sign posting options.

 NOTE: This lesson can be completed as a stand-alone lesson or as part of the Y10 SOW for which it is part 4 of 6 lessons.
-You may wish to deliver this session as two separate lessons in which case you may choose to adapt the SOW to suit the needs of your school.
+Depending on the time allocated for PSHE provision you may wish to deliver this session as two separate lessons in which case you may choose to adapt the SOW to suit the needs of your school.

 Starter Main Plenary Activity: Think, Pair, Share Activity: Are we aware?
 Activity: We proudly present Teacher asks students to Students work in groups to define Gambling Related create a resource to Students present their work harm.
 What does it look promote awareness of the to the class.
 The class can like? potential harms of then provide feedback and gambling.
 Students to peer assess.
 Teacher takes responses signpost how and where to and then displays the get help.
-This could take the Gambling Commission form of a poster, leaflet, definition: "When banner etc. Teacher to remind students someone's habit of where they can get help. compromises, disrupts or This would be a great If they are worried about damages family, personal or opportunity to create a their own or someone recreational pursuits." display for other students to else's relationship with Activity: Let's sort it! use. gaming or gambling they Activity.
+This could take the Gambling Commission form of a poster, leaflet, definition: "When banner etc. Teacher to remind students someone's habit of where they can get help. compromises, disrupts or This would be a great If they are worried about damages family, personal or opportunity to create a their own or someone recreational pursuits." display for other students to use. else's relationship with Activity: Let's sort it! use. gaming or gambling they Activity.
 Let's sort it: The data sheet will provide can speak to a member of Students work in pairs or key information and links to staff. groups to sort cards into support agencies.
 RED: (harmful) support agencies.
-AMBER (at risk) This lesson may be GREEN (not harmful) completed over more than GamCare and Childline sign one session due to the posting options. creative nature of the main activity.
+AMBER (at risk) This lesson may be GREEN (not harmful) completed over more than GamCare and Childline sign , one session due to the posting options. creative nature of the main activity.